kevinsullivan/TMDE/README.md

 You now have, up and running, the coolest discrete math learning environment ever.
 Yay!
 You're done.

 ## Of course, if your're curious
-- Yep, that was clickbait, but hey
-- Your new development environment delivers the following capabilities among others
+- Yep, that was clickbait, but hey, your new environment delivers many capabilities
   - VSCode, open and ready for you to start, and to continue, developing the logic of your application, in a professionally competent manner
   - A containerized/virtual computer delivering a richly configured discrete math learning environment
     - Ubuntu 20.04 LTS operating system
     - Lean Prover Community, with mathlib
     - Widely used VSCode IDE
     - Root "shell" into Ubuntu container.
     - VSCode operates on a clone of your repo automatically created in your container
   - The entire development environment builds from the ground up when you first follow thees procedures
   - You can change and rebuild your own environment anytime, or incorporate improvements that we deliver from upstream
   - The ability to pull "upstream" updates to integrate changes to the main repository into your clones.
   - The ability to issue "pull requests," asking that your changes be incorporated into our upstream respository
 - The clone of your repo is in the directory, /workspaces, in the container.

 ## If you find a problem or an opportunity ...